By BMSND Staff

 #10 – Gonzaga University

 Founded in 1881 as a boys college, Gonzaga University is now a private four-year university located on a 131-acre campus near the Spokane River.
-The university’s relatively new School of Nursing and Human Physiology was established in 2013 and now offers a traditional bachelor of science in nursing degree program as well as four online options: the Online Registered Nurse to Masters of Science in Nursing (RN to MSN), the Online Masters of Science in Nursing (MSN), the Online Doctor of Nursing Practice (DNP), and the Online Second Master’s Degree.
-Gonzaga was voted #4 best “Regional University” in the west by U.S. News and World Report, and Money Magazine listed it as the best value among private colleges and universities in the Pacific Northwest in 2015.
+The university’s relatively new School of Nursing and Human Physiology was established in 2013 and now offers a traditional bachelor of science in nursing degree program as well as four online options: the Online Registered Nurse to Master of Science in Nursing (RN to MSN), the Online Master of Science in Nursing (MSN), the Online Doctor of Nursing Practice (DNP), and the Online Second Master’s Degree.
+Gonzaga was voted #6 “Best Value in the West” for 2019 by U.S. News and World Report, and for two years in a row Money Magazine listed it as among the best values for private colleges and universities in the Pacific Northwest.

 #6 – California State University – Fresno